Cassie Ventura: Personal life

 Ventura married personal trainer Alex Fine in August 2019.
-The couple have two daughters, born December 2019 and March 2021, and a son, born May 2025.
+They have two daughters, born in 2019 and 2021, and a son, born in 2025.
+As of 2026, the family resides outside of the United States.

 Ventura was in a long-term relationship with rapper Sean Combs from 2007 to 2018.
 On November 16, 2023, she filed a lawsuit against Combs alleging that he subjected her to a decade-long "cycle of abuse, violence and sex trafficking".
-The lawsuit was filed in the U.S. District Court for the Southern District of New York under the Adult Survivors Act, a New York law which allows people who say they have suffered sexual abuse to file lawsuits after the statute of limitations has expired.
+The lawsuit was filed in the U.S. District Court for the Southern District of New York under the Adult Survivors Act, a New York law that allows people who say they have suffered sexual abuse to sue after the statute of limitations has expired.
 Ventura claimed that the abuse began when their relationship started and that this included a 2018 rape after she tried to leave him, and multiple instances of domestic violence.
-Combs' attorney Ben Brafman denied the allegations.
-One day after filing the lawsuit, the parties announced they had reached an agreement to resolve the case, and did not disclose terms of the out-of-court settlement.
+Combs's attorney Ben Brafman denied the allegations.
+One day after Ventura filed the lawsuit, the parties announced they had reached an out-of-court settlement and did not disclose its terms.
 Ventura later testified in court that she had received a $20 million settlement in the case.

-In 2011, Ventura was also in a relationship with Kid Cudi, who later claimed that Combs blew up his car and testified in Combs' trial saying that his car got blown up by a Molotov cocktail.
+In 2011, Ventura was also in a relationship with Kid Cudi, who later claimed that Combs blew up his car and testified in Combs's trial that his car was destroyed by a Molotov cocktail.

-In May 2024, CNN obtained and published a video of Combs grabbing Ventura, punching her, throwing her to the ground, kicking her and stomping on her in a hotel hallway on March 5, 2016.
-This led to Combs issuing a video apology where he acknowledged the incident.
-On May 12, 2025, Ventura began testifying in the federal sex-trafficking, racketeering and prostitution case against Combs, detailing the abuse he subjected her to while they were dating.
+In May 2024, CNN obtained and published a video of Combs grabbing Ventura, punching her, throwing her to the ground, kicking her, and stomping on her in a hotel hallway on March 5, 2016.
+Combs subsequently issued a video apology in which he acknowledged the incident.
+On May 12, 2025, Ventura began testifying in the federal sex-trafficking, racketeering, and prostitution case against Combs, detailing the abuse to which he subjected her while they were dating.

-On October 3, 2025, Ventura's lawyer, Doug Wigdor, issued a statement to ABC News after Combs' sentencing, saying, "While nothing can undo the trauma caused by Combs, the sentence imposed today recognizes the impact of the serious offenses he committed."
+On October 3, 2025, Ventura's lawyer, Doug Wigdor, issued a statement to ABC News after Combs's sentencing, saying, "While nothing can undo the trauma caused by Combs, the sentence imposed today recognizes the impact of the serious offenses he committed."